CRAAP test: evaluating source credibility

 - Purpose: Why was this information published?
 What was the motive?

-Together these considerations form the acronym CRAAP; a well-known method for evaluating sources.
+Together these considerations form the acronym CRAAP; a well-known method for evaluating source credibility.

-For each type of source (website, journal, book, etc.) you can ask yourself different questions that fall within the five categories.
+For each type of source (website, journal, book, etc.) we formulated different questions that fall within the five categories of the CRAAP test.

 Websites are the type of source most likely to lack credibility.
 Therefore, you should be particularly careful when deciding to use a website in your research.